×

 When we asked people why foreigners move to India, they responded:

 "One factor that attracts expats to move to India is the cultural diversity of the country, with its rich history and heritage.
 India also offers an array of exciting career opportunities and is home to many of the world’s leading tech innovators.
 India has a vibrant economy and is considered one of the fastest-growing markets in the world, attracting a wide range of professionals.
 Additionally, expats are often drawn to India’s vibrant atmosphere and the cost of living is relatively low, in comparison to other places in the world.
 The country is steeped in both modern and traditional culture, ensuring expats have access to a plethora of entertainment options.
-India also offers a range of outdoor activities like trekking and wildlife safaris, making it an exciting destination for expats to explore," wrote one expat living in India.
+India also offers a range of outdoor activities like trekking and wildlife safaris, making it an exciting destination for expats to explore," replied one expat when asked about moving to India.

 How are healthcare services India?